ibm-cloud-docs/cis/cli/cli-glb.md

                   }
    -j, --json-file  A file contains input JSON data.

-   -i, --instance   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   -o, --output     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-**Output Table Columns**

-  *  ID
-  *  Name
-  *  TTL
-  *  Proxied
-  *  Enabled
-  *  Session Affinity
-  *  Default Pools
-  *  Region Pools

 ## Update GLB
 **NAME**